HiveMQ Edge Protocol Adapters

 NONE

-OPC UA Security Policy to use.
+OPC UA Security Policy to use

-NONE, BASIC128RSA15, BASIC256, BASIC256SHA256, AES128_SHA256_RSAOAEP, AES256_SHA256_RSAPSS.
+NONE, BASIC128RSA15, BASIC256, BASIC256SHA256, AES128_SHA256_RSAOAEP, AES256_SHA256_RSAPSS

 opcuaToMqtt

-Configuration of OPC UA to MQTT (Northbound)
+Configuration for OPC UA to MQTT (Northbound) data flow

-OPC UA Northbound
+OpcUaToMqtt object OPC UA Northbound config details

 OPC UA Northbound config details

-Table 7.
+Table 10.
 OPC UA to MQTT (Northbound) (opcuaToMqtt)

 Property Name Default Mandatory Description Format